 Our medical devices division researches, tests and develops coatings for medical devices, particularly antimicrobial-based coatings.
+Such coatings contain active agents and provide our products with several potential advantages over traditional medical devices.
+They offer a means of protecting the surface of a medical device from contamination by pathogenic organisms, thereby minimizing the potential for infection.
+Other coatings can serve as a reserve for local delivery of active agents, enhancing a variety of biological functions such as bone growth and pain management.
 This division produces and distributes OsteoSelect® DBM putty, an osteoinductive product used by surgeons as a bone void filler in the extremities and pelvis.